 Contact the instructor of this course, Maureen Neumann for information.

 |Summer 2015 & 2016

 Contact the instructor of this course, Carol Vallett for information.

 Learning and Assessment", is also a required course for a

 Masters Degree in Curriculum and Instruction in the

 ePortfolios for Learning and Assessment

-enrolled in a specific program of study.
-However, for those interested
+to be enrolled in a specific program of study.
+However, for those

-information.
+advisement information.
 For an application to the Masters Degree

 To register for C&I graduate courses go to the Office of the Registrar.